 To guarantee detection, make auditory alarms loud and variable.

 Aspects of the noise can be tweaked to make it more noticeable; the pitch, envelope, rhythm, and timbre can all be changed to fit your needs.
 As a starting point, it’s a good bet to create a sound at the opposite end of the pitch and frequency spectrums from environmental noises.
 For example, in a factory with many loud, high-pitched sounds, an important alarm should probably be one on the lower side of the spectrum.
-It should also be some frequency that will be heard even if workers are wearing ear protection.
+The frequency should be heard even if workers are wearing ear protection.
 Increasing the contrast would be helpful

 Alarms must not frighten, overwhelm, or otherwise incapacitate users more than is necessary.